First Annual Memorial Park Ceremony Honors Fallen Heroes

 “We, the living, are called to remember” served as a lasting message throughout the day, reminding all in attendance of the responsibility to carry forward the values of service, integrity, and courage.

-The Illinois State Police Heritage Foundation extends sincere appreciation to everyone who attended, supported, and helped make the First Annual Memorial Park Ceremony a meaningful success.
+Thank you to everyone who attended, supported, and helped make the First Annual Memorial Park Ceremony a meaningful success.